carlosranoya/inject/README.md

 )
 ```

-Create an interface that will be injectaed by some struct instance.
+Create an interface that will be injected by some struct instance.

 ```sh
 type TestInterface interface {